 The Revithoussa LNG Terminal is the only terminal in Greece that receives LNG cargoes, temporarily stores & regasifies LNG and supplies the National Natural Gas Transmission System.

 With a storage capacity of 225,000 m3 LNG and a regasification capacity of 1250 m3/h as a Sustained Maximum Send out Rate, the Terminal is an important energy asset for Greece, providing security of energy supply, operational flexibility in the transmission system and increased capability to meet peak gas demand.

-Designed and operated in accordance with the strictest safety standards both for its employees and for the residents of the surrounding areas, the Terminal uses the most environmental friendly technology.
+Revithoussa has an excellent safety record since its commissioning in 2000.
+Designed and operated in accordance with the strictest safety standards both for its employees and for the residents of the surrounding areas, the terminal uses the most environmental friendly technology.
 The highest safety standards and its respect for the environment are constantly verified and certified by independent operators.
-The facility is certified for the Quality Management System it applies (ISO 9001), its sound Environmental Management (ISO 14001) and its Occupational Health and Safety Management System (OHSAS 18001)

 The sole responsibility for the content of this webpage lies with the authors.
 It does not represent the opinion of the European Communities.
 The European Commission is not responsible for any use that may be made of the information contained therein.